function-store/TD_ParHoverMIDI_VSN1/README.md

 ---

-*For technical support or feature requests, please refer to the project documentation or contact @function.str on Discord, or write an Issue ticket here on GitHub*
+*For technical support or feature requests, please refer to the project documentation or contact @function.str on Discord, or write an Issue ticket here on GitHub!*